 Saturday 3 October 2020

-Matriculation follows the introduction meeting.
-If you have not previously been a student at the University of Cambridge, you must attend in order to matriculate.
-You can meet the MCR Committee and the Graduate Tutors for tea, coffee and cake at the same time.
+Matriculation in 2020 is entirely online.
+If you have not previously been a student at the University of Cambridge, you must complete the process in order to matriculate.
+A link to the on-line process will be sent via email before the start of Term.